 crime, and other societal problems.

-In addition, the S Indiana Ave / E 60th St neighborhood stands out for having an
+In addition, one of the unique characteristics of the S Indiana Ave / E 60th St

 Also of note, 68.0% of the children in this area

 live in poverty; an extraordinarily high percentage compared to other

 neighborhoods in the nation.
 In a nation where approximately one in